 Nevada’s Governor, Steve Sisolak announced “Masks will no longer be required in public spaces, but there are locations

 where Nevadans and visitors may still be asked to wear a mask.”
 These locations include facilities serving vulnerable

 populations (hospitals, clinics, and long-term health care facilities.

 The Centers for Disease Control and Prevention (CDC) recommends all persons in counties with a substantial or high transmission rate, whether vaccinated or not, continue to wear a mask while in public places.
-Refer to Your Guide to Masks to make the best choice for you.
+Your Guide to Masks is a great tool to aid in your decision.